National Portrait Gallery

 - View venue & entry details

-The first public portrait gallery in the world, the National Portrait Gallery has the largest collection of its type, housing some 11,000 portraits.
+The first public portrait gallery in the world, housing some 11,000 works.

 About a tenth of the gallery's permanent collection is on display, the chronological arrangement allowing the visitor to journey through Britain's history as they move from room to room.
 The oldest works are to be found in the staircase, which displays a collection of carved funeral effigies of British monarchs extending back to the 13th century.

 The gallery's Tudor section is dominated by images that have shaped our perception of major historical figures.
 The portraits of Sir Thomas Cromwell and Sir Thomas More after Holbein animate the tensions of the Reformation, while the sinister anonymous portrait of Richard III has helped foster his image down the generations.
 Henry VIII's wives are well represented, and the collection also includes the famous 'Chandos' portrait that may or may not be of William Shakespeare.

 We move through the Stuarts to the Civil War, brought to life by John Walker's contrasting portraits of the languid John Evelyn and the commanding figure of Oliver Cromwell, and on to Georgian and Regency images where such familiar faces as Joshua Reynolds's Dr Johnson and Hogarth's self-portrait emerge.
 The Victorian rooms feature Patrick Brontë's portrait of his sisters, images of Queen Victoria, Charles Dickens and Napoleon Sarony's photographs of Oscar Wilde.

 In 1969 portraits of living figures were permitted for the first time, and the gallery's contemporary section now houses a diverse collection of subjects (both living and dead).
 Actors, including Alan Rickman, Helen Mirren and John Hurt, share space with literary figures such as Ishiguro and Alan Bennett, and with public figures such as Mo Mowlam, Neil Kinnock, Diana Princess of Wales and the Duchess of Cambridge.